Relationship to Infrastructure Management

 Innovation never ceases and it is likely therefore that additional new classes of technology infrastructure will be created and evolved in future also.

-In order to handle this ever-changing mix of requirements, ArenaCore supports a common / generalised application data model that allows flexible definition of existing and new technology types as a function of customisable rules for containment and connection of relevant resource types (as already mentioned in the section on Key ArenaCore Capabilities).
+In order to handle this ever-changing mix of requirements, ArenaCore is build on a common data model that allows flexible definition of existing and new technology types based on customisable rules for containment and connection of resource type mixtures (as already mentioned in the section on Key ArenaCore Capabilities).

 The ability to customise handling for the specific peculiarities of each technology type is also discussed in the section on Key ArenaCore Capabilities (see Customisation capability).